Clustering Future Scenarios Based on Predicted Range Maps: Materials and Methods

-The computation and resultant cosine similarity using these weighted maps are highly interpretable; when two scenarios agree on the presence or absence of a cell, this cell has a positive contribution to the cosine similarity, whereas the cell has a negative contribution when the two scenarios disagree.
-The resulting similarity is always in the range $[-1,1]$ (for any choice of weightings), and takes the value $1$ when the two maps are identical and $-1$ if the two maps completely disagree on presences, as long as $|\an{}| = |\pk{}|, |\ak{}| = |\pn{}|$, which was argued for previously.
+The computation and resultant cosine similarity using these weighted range maps are readily interpretable; when two scenarios agree on the presence or absence of a cell, this cell has a positive contribution to the cosine similarity, whereas the cell has a negative contribution when the two scenarios disagree.
+For any choice of weights, the resulting similarity is always in the range $[-1,1]$.
+If the weights are chosen such that $|\an{}| = |\pk{}|, \ |\ak{}| = |\pn{}|$ (as we have assumed), the cosine similarity is $1$ when the two range maps are identical and $-1$ if the two range maps completely disagree on presences.
+This interpretability allows for a simple method to combine information across species.
+Furthermore, cosine similarity can also be implemented very efficiently and quickly utilizing matrix multiplication.